Arabic Odyssey

 Modern Standard Arabic (MSA) is the language of formal written communication and media in the Arab world.
 Its grammar is based on classical Arabic and its vocabulary is derived from it.
 It is said that what enables each country to understand the other is MSA.

-Arabic has existed at least since A.D.
-328.5 However, around 1500 years ago the Arabs developed poetry to a very high standard.
+Some form of Arabic has existed at least since A.D.
+328.3 However, around 1500 years ago the Arabs developed poetry to a very high standard.
 A good example of classical Arabic is the Quran:

 So how long does it take?
 Of-course this depends on size of class, quality of teaching and how much time you put in on a daily basis.
 Assuming full-time study, I would say that fluency in a colloquial takes one year, MSA three years and Classical five years.